 Polkaswap is a non custodial cross chain AMM DEX designed uniquely for the Polkadot and Kusama ecosystems and hosted on the SORA 2.0 network.Near boundless liquidity through one of a kind Aggregate Liquidity Technology (ALT) with the security and convenience of a DEX.
 Coming soon.
 Testnet now live!

 Polkaswap is an ongoing development, and the following FAQs will continue to be updated as the Polkaswap protocol continues to be enhanced.
 The technology and structure that will be applied at the launch of Polkaswap may change as research and development progress.

 Warning: Be careful and always be on the look out for scams involving people selling PSWAP, XOR or VAL tokens.
 Always check things through official channels if you have any doubts and avoid risky products like futures or OTC transactions.

 What is Polkaswap?

-Polkaswap is a non-custodial, AMM-DEX protocol for swapping tokens based on the Polkadot network, Parachains, and blockchains connected via a Bridge.
+Polkaswap is a non-custodial cross chain AMM-DEX protocol for swapping tokens based on the Polkadot (and Kusama) network(s), Parachains, and blockchains connected via a Bridge.
 The Polkaswap protocol effectively removes trusted intermediaries and provides the opportunity for faster trading.
 Polkaswap is open-source software licensed under Apache V2.

 How does Polkaswap work?